githubedward/poke-app/README.md

-# Pinit App
+# Poke App

-> Pokemon app where you can search using an autocomplete search bar within a certain number range you provide
+> A simple app where you can search using an autocomplete search bar within a certain number range you provide
 > Status: currently in development

 ### Tech Used